Danilo1301/GTASA_libGiroflexVSL/README_EN.md

 * ../FILES/CLEO - com.rockstargames.gtasa / files  / cleo / mod.csi
 * CLEO 2.0.1 - storage/emulated/0/cleo / mod.csi

-### Menu too much to the left
+<h3>Menu too much to the left</h3>

 To change the menu's position, you need to enable the edit mode in: "Options" > "Mods Settings" > "Giroflex VSL - Edit mode"

-## How to add the textures
+<h1 id="how-to-add-textures">How to add the textures</h1>

-* 1º Open TXD Tool
+1. Open TXD Tool
-* 2º Click on the folder button (in rose)
+2. Click on the folder button (in rose)
-* 3º Click OK
+3. Click OK
-* 4º Search for your "txd.txt".
+4. Search for your "txd.txt".
 It's located in "Android/data/com.rockstargames.gtasa/files/textdb/txd"
 * If you get an error when trying to open the folder /data/, temporarily move the folder '/txd' from out of the '/data' using the ZArchive (or another file explorer app)
-* 5º Click on + (in rose)
+5. Click on + (in rose)
-* 6º Click "From images"
+6. Click "From images"
-* 7º Select "Uncompressed 32bpp"
+7. Select "Uncompressed 32bpp"
-* 8º Select the mod textures
+8. Select the mod textures
-* 9º Click on the "ok" symbol in the upper right corner
+9. Click on the "ok" symbol in the upper right corner
-* 10º Select "Overwrite" > Click "OK"
+10. Select "Overwrite" > Click "OK"
-* 11º IMPORTANT: Don't forget to close the CACHE: click on ":" "then Close cache"
+11. IMPORTANT: Don't forget to close the CACHE: click on ":" then "Close cache"
 * Vídeo (tutorial by: NEYgamer): https://youtu.be/85NgNUoSkEY?t=629